Ryu Seong-hie: Collaborations with Bong Joon-ho

-Ryu shared that Bong Joon-ho earned the nickname "Bong-tail" due to his meticulous directing during the filming of *Memories of Murder*, a combination of his name and the word "detail."
-The nickname originated on the film set, reflecting a mix of awe and resentment.
-Ryu mentioned that Bong Joon-ho went to great lengths to ensure accuracy, such as insisting on making the middle school girls' bandage less adhesive.
-Ryu explained, "Initially, I felt some resentment, but then I was deeply moved because I knew it wasn't just a prop created carelessly.
-He wanted to show the audience the heart of a miner searching together."
+On this set, Bong earned the nickname "Bong-tail," a combination of his name and the word "detail."
+The nickname reflected a mix of awe and resentment among the crew.
+Ryu noted that Bong went to great lengths for accuracy, such as insisting on making a middle school girl's bandage less adhesive.
+While Ryu initially felt resentment toward these demands, she eventually expressed being moved by his commitment, stating it reflected the "heart of a miner searching together" rather than just careless prop placement.